P79N6A/server/README.txt

 WHAT?
+RDF-izers and a webserver for webmail, news-aggregation, filesystem-browsing,

-due to wanting to get something working right away, before Ruby had an RDF library, a native format of "almost" RDF built on JSON was invented, sans blank-nodes and advanced literal datatypes/languages (just JSON-native types). despite the omissions, being able to trivially-implement in new languages is one advantage, as is swiftly-loading thousands of files for a sub-second response thanks to native JSON-parsers and jettisoned complexity
+HISTORY

-files go in domain/hostname/path/to/file, or path/to/file, the latter visible on any host
+before Ruby had an RDF library, a format of "almost" RDF built on JSON was invented, sans blank-nodes and advanced literal datatypes/languages (just JSON-native types). despite the omissions, being able to trivially-implement in new languages is one advantage, as is swiftly-loading thousands of files for a sub-second response thanks to native a JSON-parse and raw merging into RAM without the mapping/expansion steps of JSON-LD

-we try to behave like a LDP server. see: https://github.com/ruby-rdf/rdf-ldp our JSON-format and Atom/RSS feeds have a RDF::Reader class, to be used in apps/servers like the one above or you can use our daemon for a zero-configuration web-mail, newsreader and filesystem-browser directly on port 80/443 as a non-root user: setcap cap_net_bind_service=+ep $(realpath `which ruby`) or behind apache or nginx or some other front-end
+this format now has a RDF::Reader class, to use in apps/servers like https://github.com/ruby-rdf/rdf-ldp the long-tail non-RDF Formats are transcoded to this intermediate JSON format for speed on repeated reads. our daemon does this by swapping out references to the non-RDF files with a reference to transcoded almost-RDF JSON files or you can use RDF::Reader for non-RDF directly, without this optimization, see the Atom/RSS reader for examples

 REQUISITES
 Debian http://www.debian.org/